joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-sql-part-1/README.md

  -- select all rows from the houses table.  display only the all columns SELECT * FROM houses;

--- select all rows from the houses table where the name column is set to 'Tala' SELECT * FROM houses WHERE city = 'Monroe';
+-- select all rows from the houses table where the name column is set to 'Monroe' SELECT * FROM houses WHERE city = 'Monroe';

 -- select all rows from the houses table where the name column is set to 'ny' or 'Ny' or 'NY' (case insensitive) SELECT * FROM houses WHERE state ILIKE 'NY';

--- select all rows from the houses table where the name column contains 'Street' SELECT * FROM houses WHERE address LIKE '%Drive%';
+-- select all rows from the houses table where the name column contains 'Drive' SELECT * FROM houses WHERE address LIKE '%Drive%';

--- select all rows from the houses table where the city column is set to 'Monroe' AND the state column is set to CT SELECT * FROM houses WHERE city = 'Monroe' AND state = 'CT';
+-- select all rows from the houses table where the city column is set to 'Monroe' AND the state column is set to 'CT' SELECT * FROM houses WHERE city = 'Monroe' AND state = 'CT';

 -- select all rows from the houses table where either the pool column is set to TRUE OR the city column is set to 'Twin Peaks'